diggy63/PathfinderReact/README.md

-# Getting Started with Create React App
+# Pathfinder React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Welcome to my pathfinding app.
+The idea behind creating this app was to use only React and state to excute and represent common pathfinding algorithms.

-## Available Scripts
+##Pathfinding algorithms

 In the project directory, you can run: